Wonders of the Atacama Desert

 Walking with Llamas

-A slow, way to understand the Lickan Antay (Atacameño) relationship with land and livestock.
+A fun way to learn about the Lickan Antay (Atacameño) relationship with land and livestock.
 Llamas move with a calm, deliberate rhythm, and the walks trace old caravan routes around San Pedro.
 One of my most memorable experiences in the Atacama.

 Get Your Guide have a selection of tours.